The Anatomy of a Chart: How to read and interpret an EHR

 4. Medication Administration Record

-The Medication administration record (MAR) is another important aspect of the chart, which gives you information about the client’s past, current, and future medications.
-Although you might not be administering medications right away, the MAR can tell you details about medications that impact your client’s assessment findings and vital signs.
-If you have any questions, call the pharmacy – a pharmacist can be your best friend with medication questions.
+The Medication Administration Record (MAR) is another vital part of the chart that provides information about the client’s past, current, and future medications.
+Although you might not be administering medications right away, the MAR can help you understand how medications impact your client’s assessment findings and vital signs.
+If you have any questions, call the pharmacy—a pharmacist can be your best resource for medication-related questions.

 5. Nursing Assessment Notes

-Nurses typically write assessment notes on every client once per shift, which means your assigned client can have dozens of nursing notes to view.
-To better understand your client’s situation, read the last few days or shifts’ worth of nursing notes to compare baseline assessment and vital sign data to your current findings.
+Nurses typically write assessment notes on every client once per shift, which means your assigned client can have dozens of notes to review.
+To better understand your client’s condition, read the last few days or shifts’ worth of nursing notes to compare baseline assessments and vital sign data to your current findings.

 6. Health Care Maintenance (HCM)

 While your patient is in the hospital, make sure their HCM is up-to-date.
-Often what they need is available while they are inpatient- like vaccines.
+Often what they need is available while they are inpatient, such as vaccinations

-Remember everything you learn from a chart should be validated – often by the patient themselves – and it should give you insights on providing the best care.
-Make sure the provider’s goals are in alignment with the patient’s goals.
+Remember, everything you learn from a chart should be validated, often by the patient themselves, and it should guide you in providing the best possible care.
+Always make sure the provider’s goals align with the patient’s goals.

 Paige Randall MS, RN, CEN, CNE, Script Writer and Editor

 Want more NCLEX®-style practice questions?
-Try Osmosis today!
-Access your free trial and find out why millions of current and future clinicians and caregivers love learning with us.
+Try Osmosis from Elsevier today!
+Access your free trial and find out why millions of current and future clinicians and caregivers love learning by Osmosis.

 Leave a Reply